 The orange fruit produces a powerful essential oil with antiseptic, anti-inflammatory, and antidepressant properties.

-A 2017 study evaluated the effect of aromatherapy with orange essential oil on patients with pain from fractured limbs.
+evaluated the effect of aromatherapy with orange essential oil on patients with pain from fractured limbs.
 Participants inhaling orange oil significantly decreased pain compared to those who did not, and researchers believed it was beneficial as a complementary treatment.

 You can apply and massage diluted orange oil to your skin to reduce arthritic pain.
 Consider adding diluted orange oil to your bath to create a calming effect and reduce body pain.
 If you’re using any citrus essential oils topically, you must avoid sunlight afterward.